samyarsadat/ROS-Robot/README.md

 #### Mechanical Design Overview
 The mechanical design of the robot is quite simple.
-The chassis of the robot is 3D printed in two halves using PLA filament (more details regarding 3D printing <a href="https://github.com/samyarsadat/ROS-Robot/tree/stage-1/CAD%20files/STL%20files">here</a>) and robot uses four geared DC motors (Namiki 22CL-3501PG) in a differential drive configuration.<be>
+The chassis of the robot is 3D printed in two halves using PLA filament (more details regarding 3D printing <a href="https://github.com/samyarsadat/ROS-Robot/tree/stage-1/CAD%20files/STL%20files">here</a>) and the robot uses four geared DC motors (Namiki 22CL-3501PG) in a differential drive configuration.<be>

 <br>